Optimal Control of a Mesoscopic Information Engine

 Since the literature optimizes the trap trajectory in isolation—rather than treating physical control and measurement scheduling as a single conjoint problem—the exact finite-time dynamics of costly measurements remain, to the best of our knowledge, unsolved.

 In this work, we formulate the problem of an overdamped particle in a harmonic trap in discrete time in the framework of a Partially Observed Markov Decision Process\cite{bechhoefer2015hidden,biehl2022interpreting}.
-As such, we exploit Linear-Quadratic-Gaussian (LQG) control theory \cite{anderson2007optimal,bechhoefer2021control} to bypass the complex integro-differential equations of standard continuous-time partial observability.
+As such, we exploit Linear-Quadratic-Gaussian (LQG) control theory \cite{meier1967optimal,anderson2007optimal,bechhoefer2021control} to bypass the complex integro-differential equations of standard continuous-time partial observability.
 We show that the structure of thermodynamic work in a harmonic potential allows the measurement policy and the physical control law to decouple into simple algebraic equations.
 This decoupling yields a closed-form mapping of the demon’s complete thermodynamic phase space.

 We derive the analytical control law $\lambda_k^*$ for the optimal trap trajectory, demonstrating how discrete finite-time feedback recovers and extends the continuous limits previously found in \cite{abreu2011extracting,abreu2011extracting}.
-By studying the fundamental physical limits of this information engine under two formulations of measurement costs, we map the thermodynamic boundaries of the system.
-We identify a universal steady-state starvation threshold, proving that profitable observation permanently ceases if the measurement cost exceeds half the thermal energy ($k_B T / 2$).
-For finite-time operations, we prove the existence of ``deadline blindness'', triggered when the threshold for profitable information crosses the thermal equilibrium variance.
+By studying the extraction power limits of this information engine under two formulations of measurement costs, we map the thermodynamic boundaries of the system.
+Beyond general cost thresholds - beyond which observations can never be profitable - we show the existence of ``deadline blindness'' for finite-time operations.
+This condition is triggered when the threshold for profitable information, which diverges close to the terminal point, crosses the thermal equilibrium variance.
 We further establish the optimal periodic measurement schedule at the steady state for binary sensors and derive the macroscopic velocity boundaries that bankrupt the active engine via viscous drag.
-Finally, we define a scaling law for variable-precision sensors that transforms the discrete demon into a continuous ``information thermostat''.
+Finally, we define the optimal precision acquisition rate for variable-precision sensors that transforms the discrete demon into a continuous ``information thermostat''.